 ://English Matters is "a journal where language meets hypermedia.
 We invite teachers and students of English who are questioning and creating new texts and pedagogies on the web to browse through, linger over, and contribute to this collection of essays, exhibits, and performances."

-Academic.Writing, founded in 1997, merged with Language and Learning Across the Disciplines in 2004 to form Across the Disciplines.
+Across the Disciplines.
 Archives for Academic.Writing are available through the WAC Clearinghouse.
 The mission of the journal was to provide information for – and an opportunity for interaction among – scholars interested in writing, speaking, and otherwise communicating across the curriculum (CAC).
 A primary goal of the journal was to support individuals ranging from CAC researchers to CAC program designers to teachers interested in using communication assignments and activities in their courses.
+In January 2004, Academic.Writing merged with Language and Learning Across the Disciplines to form Across the Disciplines.

 Assessing Writing http://www.journals.elsevier.com/assessing-writing/